 - Total Direct Remuneration approaches the median of a predefined peer group.
-Reward levels are benchmarked against the Dutch/European labor market peer group, while the design of various reward components is reviewed against the broader perspective of best market practices - For information on how the policy was executed in 2020 please see the annual report
+Reward levels are benchmarked against the Dutch/European labor market peer group, while the design of various reward components is reviewed against the broader perspective of best market practices - For information on how the policy was executed in 2021 please see the annual report - 50% of Short-Term Incentive and Long-Term Incentive of the Managing Board relates to sustainability and personal targets.
+Executive remuneration and incentives, as well as employee bonuses also have sustainability elements.

-Remuneration Policy

-Corporate Governance

-Code of Business Conduct

-IAR - Remuneration report 2020
+Sources Remuneration Policy Corporate Governance Code of Business Conduct IAR - Remuneration report 2020